-If you’re like me, chances are good that if you’ve ever heard of the Space Ghost series, it was because of the show Space Ghost Coast to Coast.
+Chances are good that, if you’ve ever heard of the Space Ghost series, it was because of the show Space Ghost Coast to Coast.
 First airing in 1994 on the Cartoon Network, the show was a huge hit with it’s absurd and surreal humor, and served as the precursor to Cartoon Network’s Adult Swim.
 At this year’s Los Angeles Comic Con (formerly Comikaze), Jon Schnepp, Andy Merill (who fans may know as the voice of Brak), and Jay Wade Edwards appeared to celebrate the series.

-Though the panel was meant to look back on the history of the show, such as it’s early beginnings and the long process of getting episodes done (one episode took three weeks to complete), the panel was also dedicated to the loving memory of Clay Martin Croker, or C. Martin Croker as he was called, after his sudden passing on September 17th of this year.
+The panel was meant to look back on the history of the show, including its early beginnings and the long process of getting episodes done (one episode took three weeks to complete).
+It was also dedicated to the loving memory of Clay Martin Croker, or C. Martin Croker as he was called, after his sudden passing on September 17th of this year.
 While he was an animator for both Space Ghost and Aqua Teen Hunger Force (which fun fact, the show wasn’t official greenlit until after a few episodes, and it was only made into a series on the condition of making more Space Ghost), he was most famous for his role as beloved character Zorak, Space Ghost’s cynical and sarcastic band leader.